How a Great Power Falls Apart

 Trump’s warning sought to pressure Colombia to reduce coca cultivation, but it was a political mistake.
 Colombia, which is among the United States’ closest partners in the Western Hemisphere, will hold presidential elections in May 2018, and the U.S. president’s rebuke may have strengthened candidates who favor downgrading their country’s economic and military ties with Washington, such as Gustavo Petro, the former mayor of Bogotá.
 Trump’s threat was widely reported in the Colombian press and produced a backlash even from pro-American politicians.
 Vice President Óscar Naranjo described the criticism as unfair, for instance, and Minister of Defense Luis Carlos Villegas suggested that the United States should concentrate on stopping drugs from crossing its own borders.
 Petro went a step further, tweeting that it was time for Colombia to “nationalize” its antidrug policies.

 Petro currently leads the polls against more than a dozen other contenders for the presidency.
 As a young man, he was a member of the 19th of April Movement, a left-wing guerrilla group.
 In the decades since, he has served as a lawmaker in both houses of Colombia’s legislature and, most recently, as Bogotá’s mayor, a position he vacated in 2015.
-Staunchly opposed to Colombia’s 2006 free trade agreement with military bases in Colombia, which he suggested would have produced an illegal occupation of the country’s territory.
+Staunchly opposed to Colombia’s 2006 free trade agreement with the United States, Petro also argued against a 2009 agreement that would have allowed U.S. personnel to be stationed on seven military bases in Colombia, which he suggested would have produced an illegal occupation of the country’s territory.
 (Venezuela, Bolivia, and Brazil also opposed the deal; Colombia’s Constitutional Court eventually overturned it because the country’s legislature had not approved it.)